fwmiller/roadrunner64/README.md

 The kernel includes an ATA driver to access the QEMU virtual machine image as the primary hard drive.
 The driver is used to enumerate the ATA connected devices at boot time.
-The first partition on the first device which must be a hard drive on the first ATA controller is used at the primary volume.
+The first partition on the first device which must be a hard drive on the first ATA controller is used as the primary volume.

 Access to the ISO9660 file system resident on the ATA volume is provided This file system is represented with a traditional path model in the shell.